 But while laminate is easy to install, it does need an appropriate underlayment.
 Some laminate floors require a specific underlay to dampen noise; some require a specific underlay to improve underfoot feel; some come with a built-in underlay; some require… well, you get the point.
 Basically, your underlayment will be dictated by the specific laminate product you buy.
 It’s not as cut-and-dried as installing tile.

 Laminate is easier to install, but it necessitates an underlayment (whereas tile doesn’t).
-Additionally, you need to make sure you’re using the correct underlayment for whichever laminate product you choose, or you’re not going to get the results you want.
+That said, regardless of where you land on the tile vs. laminate question, you need to make sure you’re using a correct underlayment or subfloor.
+Otherwise, you’re not going to get the results you want.

 Durability of Tile vs. Durability of Laminate

 Depending on the product, tile can be one of the most durable flooring options around.
 When grouted correctly, it’s entirely waterproof (even though some tiles may stain in standing water).
 Heavy foot traffic, dogs, tapdancing—none of it will phase tile.
 Plus, it’s one of the most pet-friendly flooring options due to its resistance to scratching and denting.

 The only thing you’ll need to worry about with tile is chipping or cracking (although it heavily depends on what kind of tile you purchase).
 Tile is really strong, but you still shouldn’t drop a refrigerator on it.
 Luckily, if you do end up cracking a tile, it’s easy to replace—just dig out the broken tile and grout a new one in its place!